Best Neighborhoods in Barcelona for Rental Investment 2026

 Can I get a tourist license?

-Mid-term vs long-term rentals
+Mid-term vs long-term rentals?

 Can non-residents get a mortgage?

-Yes—LTVs are lower and paperwork is stricter, but approvals are common with preparation.
-Start here: Mortgage pre-approval for foreigners.
+Yes.
+LTVs are lower and paperwork is stricter, but approvals are common with preparation.
+Start here: mortgage pre-approval for foreigners.

-Should I buy as a person or through a company?
+Buy personally or through a company?

 Most buyers purchase personally.
 Company structures add accounting and compliance and only make sense for specific tax or portfolio cases.
-We’ll loop in your tax advisor before you decide.

 Can I buy without coming to Spain?